Han-Weng/Connect4/README.md

 - View a summary of the last 5 games played: Partial.
 Does not properly display the winner

-Playing Games: Partial.
-Game doesn't end once the winner is determined, no support for forfeiting, doesn't update dynamically. set winner or something create game option
+create game option
 Remove user from the friend list: Partial.
 Results in errors